ivanhoe-k/lightweight-ddd/README.md

 ---

-## 🧪 Example: Virtual Entity with Profile
+## 🧪 Example Use Case: Profile + Virtual Entity Pattern

 The `LightweightDdd.Examples` project includes a working `Profile` aggregate that demonstrates: